JosephPassant/Informer-Blood-Glucose-Prediction/readme.md

 #### **4.1.1 Population Model**

-The initial parameters for the general / population-level JPFormer model followed Zhu et al. (2024) - https://discovery.ucl.ac.uk/id/eprint/10197097/2/Li_Multi-Horizon%20Glucose%20Prediction%20Across%20Populations%20with%20Deep%20Domain%20Generalization_AAM.pdf.
+The initial parameters for the general / population-level JPFormer model followed [Zhu et al. (2024)](https://discovery.ucl.ac.uk/id/eprint/10197097/2/Li_Multi-Horizon%20Glucose%20Prediction%20Across%20Populations%20with%20Deep%20Domain%20Generalization_AAM.pdf).

 The influence of the following aspects were then evaluated leading to the final population JPFormer model: